About the Scrap Metal We Buy

 Batteries: all lead acid batteries.
 No NiCad, Lithium, or Alkaline.
 Battery will say “lead” on it or have the lead recycling logo with “Pb”.
-Battery jumper packs will be purchased as batteries but price at $0.10/lb.
+Battery packs / Jump boxes will be purchased at 50% of Battery board price.

 Steel Case Batteries: Example: electric fork truck batteries.
 Sealed lead acid battery cells incased in a steel housing.
-Battery backup boxes will be purchased as steel case but priced at $0.10/lb.
+Battery packs / Jump boxes will be purchased at 50% of Battery board price.

 Soft Lead: Example: seals of cast iron pipe and sinkers.
 A very dense and soft material with no contaminants allowed to receive full price.